 12.1.01.C.
 Function of Redevelopment Codes; consistency with other regulations.
-Development under Redevelopment Codes shall comply with all requirements of the Martin County Land Development Regulations and General Ordinances, except where such requirements are in conflict with the requirements of this Article.
-In the case of a conflict with the requirements of this Article, such conflicting requirements are superseded by the requirements of this Division.
+Development under Redevelopment Codes shall comply with all requirements of the Martin County Land Development Regulations and General Ordinances, except where such requirements are in conflict with the requirements of this Article 12.
+In the case of conflicting requirements, Article 12 superseded the requirements of the Martin County Land Development Regulations and General Ordinances.

 12.1.01.D.
 Comprehensive Plan.
 The State of Florida requires all cities and counties in the State to adopt comprehensive plans.
 In general, a comprehensive plan is needed to ensure that land development is conducted pursuant to sound planning principles.
-As a companion effort to the creation of Article 12, CRA Land Development Regulations, a new Chapter 18, CRA Comprehensive Plan Chapter has been developed specifically for the CRA areas.
-Chapter 18 and the future land use map must be amended to designate CRA Center and/or CRA Neighborhood areas and eliminate mixed-use overlays before Article 12 redevelopment codes may be applied.
-All development in a CRA shall comply with the County Growth Management Plan (CGMP).
-In the event of a conflict between a CGMP policy and a requirement of this Article, the stricter provision shall apply.
+As a companion effort to the creation of Article 12, CRA Land Development Regulations, a new Chapter 18, Community Redevelopment within the Comprehensive Growth Management Plan has been developed specifically for the CRA areas.
+Pursuant to Chapter 18, the future land use map must be amended to designate CRA Center and/or CRA Neighborhood areas and eliminate mixed-use overlays before Article 12, Redevelopment Codes may be applied.
+All development in a CRA shall comply with the Martin County Comprehensive Growth Management Plan (CGMP).
+In the event of a conflict between a CGMP policy and a requirement of this Article, the CGMP policy provision shall apply.